 Good Multitasking Action Set #4

 Reviewing your to do list and calendar before you get to work can be a productive way to start your day.
-And, your morning commute can be your golden hour.
-Use it to review or plan ahead while you’re away from the flurry of activities at work.
+Which means your morning commute can be your golden hour.
+Use it to review or plan ahead while you’re away from the flurry of activities and interruptions at work.

 Have a look at your day:

 - What’s on tap?